k2view-academy/K2View-Academy/articles/03_logical_units/13_disable_enable_populations_in_schema.md

-# Edit an LU Schema - Disable and Enable Population
+# Disable and Enable Populations in LU Schema

 Enable/Disable Table Population can be used to enable/disable execution of specific [Table Populations](/articles/07_table_population/01_table_population_overview.md).
 This option is useful for test purposes.
 Note that at least one Table Population must be enabled for the Root Table.